 Succulents are well-adapted to the conditions of the biome that they generally come from: Deserts.

-Lighting ranges from direct sun, bright light, filtered-bright light, to medium light.
+Tolerable lighting ranges for succulents are: direct sun, filtered-bright light, to medium light.

 The succulent's size, leaf/stem color, and texture are good metrics for suitable light levels.
 Succulents may be grown indoors and outdoors, though the majority have a predilection toward the outdoors.
 A reliable guideline to go by is that green leafed/stemmed succulents can tolerate less light than tinted (e.g. black or red colored succulents) / textured (e.g. succulents with sheaths or hairy coverings) varieties.

 In general, succulents will enjoy at least four (4) hours of direct sun daily.
 Those with pigments other than green, hair, sheaths, or wax coatings should get the four hours of light as an absolute minimum.
 Succulents closer to green colors, have transparent/window-like bodies will do better with partial direct sun with the remainder of the day spent in bright light.

 - Etiolation - Some succulent varieties, especially echeverias, are known to "etiolate"/elongate as if to "reach" for a better light source when there is insufficient light.